 The percentage of care leavers in Croydon known to be in suitable accommodation on 31.
-March 2020 has dropped to 67% which is the lowest level for a number of years.
+March 2021 has gone up on the previous year to 74%.
 This is much lower than the regional and national figures.

 Figure 11 - Percentage of care leavers (formerly looked after when they were 16 years old) known to be in suitable accommodation